Buffalo Party of Saskatchewan: Wexit Saskatchewan

 The 2019 federal election provided the impetus for the organization of the Buffalo Party.
 The Conservative Party of Canada won every seat in Saskatchewan, and 54 out of 62 across the Prairie provinces, while the Liberal Party of Canada secured a minority government.
 The results stoked feelings of western alienation, or the sense that western Canadian perspectives were being ignored at the federal level.
 Immediately after the election, Saskatchewan Premier Scott Moe proposed a "New Deal" with the federal government.
 He called for an end to the federal carbon tax, renegotiation of the equalization formula, and the approval of new pipeline projects.
 In the weeks after the election, discussions began about the creation of a new western separatist party, a political strategy that had previously gained traction on the Prairies in the early 1980s, resulting in parties like the Western Canada Concept and the Unionest Party.
 The new movement was dubbed the "Wexit" movement, a portmanteau of "western" and "exit" and a play on Brexit.
 The movement adopted the slogan "The West Wants Out", the inverse of Preston Manning's Reform Party slogan from the 1980s, "The West Wants In".

 In the fall of 2019, volunteers began collecting signatures to form a Wexit Party in Saskatchewan.
-The group emphasized that their priority was to pressure Moe to hold a referendum on separation for the province, and that if he did not agree to do so they would form a party with that goal in mind.
+The group emphasized that its priority was to pressure Moe to hold a referendum on separation for the province, and that, if he did not agree to do so they would form a party with that goal in mind.
 While the Saskatchewan Party government issued a statement that it was opposed to secession, former Sask Party MLA—and Reform Party MP—Allan Kerpan acted as a spokesperson for the Wexit Saskatchewan group.

 On March 10, 2020, Wexit Saskatchewan was officially registered as a provincial party by Elections Saskatchewan, with Jake Wall serving as interim leader.
 Once registered, Wexit Saskatchewan proposed a referendum on independence in its platform.